WheelerLab/px_his_chol/README.md

 * 27_plot_genes_fst.R: plots various models' sample size, significant gene associations, and Fst against each other

 * 28_plot_admixture_mapping.R: makes Manhattan plot with ancestry mixture overlays by ancestry

+* 29_backward_elimination_sig_genes.R: backward elimination of significant genes to determine which ones are independent

 Strikethrough: depreciated and not used for final analysis